Portland Sea Dogs: Stadium

-Slugger the Sea Dog has been the Sea Dogs' mascot since his debut on May 6, 1994.
+Slugger the Sea Dog has been the Sea Dogs' mascot since May 6, 1994.

 Season records

 The team was a member of the Northeast division of the Eastern League from 1994 to 2020 and the Northeast division of Double-A Northeast in 2021.
 They have been members of the Eastern League's Northeast division since 2022.

 In the below table, "Place" represents finish within the team's division for the overall regular reason.
-Note that in 2019 and 2022, the Eastern League played a split-season schedule, with first-half and second-half winners advancing to the postseason.
+Note that in 2019 and since 2022, the Eastern League played a split-season schedule, with first-half and second-half winners advancing to the postseason.